sctllabs/societal-node/docs/TestingGuide.md

 - Submit Transaction

-- Use different accounts(2 overall) to vote 'yes' to overcome the approval threshold
+- Use different accounts(2 overall) to vote `yes` to overcome the approval threshold

 - Try to use the account that is not in council to check that its vote is rejected